mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 The underlying strategy that defines most of how I hire and work with writers:

-* **Good writers are selective about which jobs they take**
+* **Talented people are selective about which jobs they take**

-Therefore, you as the clients benefit by creating work conditions for the writer that are fair, pleasant, and interesting.

-I see other people talk about making candidates jump through all these hoops to begin working.
-They demand that candidates produce unpaid custom content as part of the "interview process."
-I think all this does is filter out good writers.
-Think of it from the writer's perspective: why take a job from a client who will be trying to squeeze every ounce of work from you while paying you as little as possible?
+When I see articles that recommend forcing writers through a rigorous screening process that includes doing lots of unpaid work, I think, "Sounds like a good way to filter out all the good writers."

-Instead, show the writers that you respect and value their craft.
-Demonstrate this from the first message you send them as part of the hiring process and continue throughout the working relationship.
+Create work conditions that are fair, pleasant, and interesting enough that good writers want to come work for you.
+Show candidates that you respect and value their craft.
+This starts from the first message you send and continues throughout the working relationship.

 # Create a detailed job description

+The first step in finding candidates is defining what kind of writer you want.

+Remember the golden rule.
+A good description shows candidates.
+It should be clear and organized so that candidates see that you're a professional.
+It shouldn't be so long and meticulously detailed that you seem like an insane control freak.

 * Overview
    * What kind of content will they write?
    * What is the goal of the content?
      * Is it to attract attention to a product?
 Is it to improve search engine rankings for a keyword?
 Is it to build a personal or business brand?
+* Requirements
+  * Do they require specialized knowledge?
+  * Should they have particular skills (e.g., writing for SEO, appealing to a certain demographic)?
+* Timing
+  * How many hours per week do you expect them to put in each week?
+  * How quickly must the writer complete assignments?
+* Payment
+  * What method of payment will you use and how quickly can writers expect to receive payment?
+  * Do you need to collect tax information from them? (in the US, you'll need to collect a 1099 from them if you pay them more than $600 per year)

 Show examples of what kind of content you want.
 This can be from your own site or from another site whose content is something you're using as inspiration.

 Caveat: When you show writers example articles, they will naturally take those to be the template for what you want.
 If there are aspects of the examples you don't like, call those out.

-* Timing
-  * How many hours per week do you expect them to put in each week?
-  * How quickly must the writer complete assignments?

 Remember that freelance writers generally have to juggle multiple clients at once.
-If you're more flexible about timing, it's easier to find good writers who can fit you into their schedule.
+If you're flexible about timing, it's easier to find good writers who can fit you into their schedule.

 * Examples of what you want or don't want (be careful what you wish for because they're going to use it as a template).
 Be real specific about what you don't like.